 Though hostels in Valladolid are somewhat limited, most are within easy walking distance of the square and the bus station.
 Wander the streets, chat with some locals, and enjoy a quiet stay in Valladolid.

-Written by local enthusiast for Valladolid hostels
+Written by Travel Expert Valladolid

 Melinda Brasher